Railways and Tramways of Australia

 Typical Weekend Frequency:

 The Bankstown line extends to the middle south-western suburbs of Sydney.
 It branches from the Illawarra line at Sydenham and connects to the Western line at Lidcombe.
 Two tracks dedicated to freight trains run parallel to the line between Marrickville and Campsie.
 Through the Central Business District services to and from the Bankstown line operate along the City Circle line.
 Trains from the city on the Bankstown line alternate between those continuing from Birrong to Lidcombe, and those continuing to Liverpool.
-The Bankstown line is currently closed and will be converted to a Metro line.
+The Bankstown line will be converted to a Metro line as part of the Sydney Metro City & Southwest project.